*** UPDATED JAN 2021 ***

-A complete tangent, but there is also the fact that at 4,000rpm the effect of taking all load off your alternator will free up around 1 ½ horsepower at the rear wheel.
-That’s about 2 ½ percent on a 750cc Commando (depending on whose numbers you are working to), but nevertheless it’s still worth having!
+A complete tangent, but there is also the fact that at 4,000rpm the effect of taking all load off your alternator will free up around half a horsepower at the rear wheel.
+That’s nearly one percent on a 750cc Commando (based on the 58bhp the Workshop Manual quotes and depending on whose numbers you are working to), but nevertheless it’s still worth having!

 The open-type reg/rec still uses the archaic SCR technology, so is slow switching and gives a choppy output versus the MOSFET design, which means it is by no means the holy grail of regulator/rectifiers on the market.

 However, for me personally, I feel it is the best of a bad bunch and in terms of being kind to the other components on the bike, it is my personal choice, what I use on our own projects, and what I feel comfortable recommending to others.

 To date, I have never had an open-type reg/rec fail on our bikes, or any one that I’ve assisted over the years – plus it certainly puts an end to alternator-related issues which for me makes it the weapon of choice.

 Here is a simple circuit diagram of a single phase open-type SCR regulator/rectifier: